lbryio/lbry.com/content/faq/bounties.md

 ### How do I get compensated?

-People who complete bounties are awarded LBRY credits.
-These credits will be transferred to a wallet address of your choice and are yours with no restrictions to do as you like.
+People who complete bounties are rewarded LBRY credits (LBC).
+These credits will be transferred to an LBRY wallet address of your choice and is yours with no restrictions to do as you like.

-### I have questions about a specific bounty or want assistance in completing a bounty.
+### I have questions about a specific bounty or seek assistance in completing a bounty.

 The best place to get real-time help is our [Discord chat](https://chat.lbry.io).
 You can also email our bounty team [bounty@lbry.io](mailto:bounty@lbry.io).

 ### I want to complete a bounty that is not listed.

-Send an email to our bounty team at [bounty@lbry.io](mailto:bounty@lbry.io).
+Please send an email to our bounty team at [bounty@lbry.io](mailto:bounty@lbry.io).